CS-495-Historical-Sites/remnant/documentation/docs/Documentation/Testing.md

 **Test Scenarios:**

 - Valid user requests their visited locations -> Status code of 200 and a list of the Locations are returned
-- Valid user requests their visited locations but has none -> Status code of 200 and an empty list is returned

 ### **7. Retrieving Locations**